tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

 ![Demo](./images/jonameok.png)

 On the left side of your screen, have a look at ``Events``.
-You should see your previously create Event in that list.
+You should see your previously create Event on that list.
 Select it, then drag and drop it on the Journey Canvas.

 ![Demo](./images/joevents.png)